-Your English-speaking tour driver will welcome you at the dock beside your ship in Civitavecchia at around 8.00am (suggested time).
-After a pleasant 30 minutes drive we will reach Tarquinia, a lovely etruscan/medieval town just north of Civitavecchia.
+Your English-speaking tour driver will welcome you at your ship’s pier in Civitavecchia at around 8.00am (suggested time).
+After a pleasant 30 minutes drive you will reach Tarquinia, a lovely etruscan and medieval town just north of Civitavecchia.

 Tarquinia is situated on a small hill, overlooking the beautiful natural landscape of the Alta Tuscia below and immersed amongst the enchanting valleys of the Marta River and the extraordinary territory of Bassa Maremma.
 Here you will find the greatest Etruscan museum in the world, with well-preserved sarcophagi, paintings, tombs, frescoes from the 6th to 1st centuries B.C. and the largest Etruscan necropolis.
 After your tour driver has introduced to you the history of this interesting town, you can enjoy an easy and relaxing walk along the streets of the town and visit the Etruscan Museum with his world famous “Winged Horse” and other important artifacts.
 Tarquinia is custodian of an incredible number of treasures, including very old constructions, ancient palazzi and historic churches; all of which serve as an extraordinary testimony to the past of this town.

 A visit of the Tarquinia’s Archeological Museum and the necropolis of Tarquinia is a must for archaeology lovers.
 The museum has one of Italy’s best collections of Etruscan finds, including a fabulous group of terra-cotta winged horses from the 4th century BC.
 You’ll also see Etruscan sarcophagi and statues.
 The necropolis of Tarquinia, also known as Monterozzi, contains 6,000 graves cut in the rock.